benjamminj/portfolio/content/drafts/why-ssr.md

 ---
 title: Why SSR
 description: Server-rendering is more than just SEO and speed
-date: 2022-04-29
+date: 2022-04-30
 tags:
   - http
   - software-engineering
+  - fundamentals
 ---

-A common claim I've heard in recent years "We don't need SEO because our app is behind a login screen...so server-rendering (SSR) is overkill".
+A common claim I've heard in recent years goes like this: "We don't need SEO because our app is B2B...so server-rendering (SSR) is overkill".

 However, there's many reasons to consider SSR as a good-enough default for most applications.
 Certainly, _some_ apps won't be a fit for SSR, but the vast majority gain many benefits from leaning in to the server-rendered paradigm.

-Here's some additional reasons to adopt server-rendering beyond appeasing Googlebot.
+Here's some additional reasons to adopt server-rendering beyond Lighthouse scores.

 ## Server-rendering yields a simpler mental model